 Mixing Alcohol and Ecstasy – Ecstasy, also known as MDMA, is a synthetic drug.
 Its effects are similar to some hallucinogens and stimulants.
 A lot of individuals who take Ecstasy tend to take it with a variety of other drugs, including alcohol.
 So what happens when Ecstasy and alcohol are mixed?

 The Effects of Ecstasy and Alcohol

 When Ecstasy is taken on its own, it produces a powerful feeling of euphoria, which is caused due to a rush of neurotransmitters to the brain.
 This chemical rush is what creates feelings of euphoria and arousal.
 While the length of time Ecstasy stays in the system varies according to the dose taken, when the drug is mixed with alcohol, individuals find that the euphoric effects last longer and also that they are more sexually aroused.
-But when the neurotransmitters are depleted, then the individual often crashes, as the euphoria wears off, and the individual can have difficulty sleeping, suffer anxiety or depression.
+But when the neurotransmitters are depleted, then the individual often crashes, as the euphoria wears off, and the individual can have difficulty sleeping, and suffer anxiety, or depression.
 Individuals who are chronic users of Ecstasy may also find that the negative side effects of the drug increase when it is combined with alcohol.

 The Dangers of Mixing Ecstasy with Alcohol

 Taking alcohol with Ecstasy means that the drug preserves the feeling of intoxication caused by the alcohol, but prevents the sedation effect that comes with it.
 Scientific studies have shown that the individual’s cognitive abilities remain impaired when using both substances together, even though the individual may feel that taking ecstasy helps to mediate the effects of alcohol.